Hannarea/Least-Squares-SIR-Example/README.md

 # Modeling Project

-This is a reprository to host my various Python projects.
+This is a reprository for disease models, data, and code to fit the models to the data.